 A Message from the Founder, Fagun Thakrar

-The Fagun Foundation is not solely about dancing, painting, storytelling or acting, but rather giving women the space and the tools to experiment with these outlets and to find and develop their own unique self-expression.
+The Fagun Foundation offers a variety of resources and support.
 The Community Programmes aim to give women the opportunity to learn and develop new creative skills, but more importantly, they provide a supportive community where self-expression is encouraged and ideas can be shared.
-Our mentoring programmes carefully select women who could benefit both personally and professionally from the one-to-one guidance of one of our professional mentors.
-We can offer continuous support, mentoring, and guidance to the women who need it most.
+Our mentoring programmes carefully select girls and women who could benefit both personally and professionally from the one-to-one guidance from one of our professional mentors.
+We can offer continuous support, mentoring, and guidance to the those who need it most.